NightHuntress141/NightHuntress141/README.md

 - :cherry_blossom: Hello!
-I’m Rebecka Bocci and I'm a self-taught student.
+I’m Rebecka (or just Becky) and I'm a self-taught student.